 Knowing I had an opportunity to not only inform the people in my life of the changes to come, I wrote a carefully worded letter to also help educate them.
 In essence, it was a brief primer on what it means to be transgender, but more importantly, it was an appeal for acceptance.

 Compared to the experience of many transgender persons, I was fortunate.
 Not only did my family embrace me, my friends and clients offered their ongoing support.
-I am is most grateful, however, for how my three adult sons have welcomed me into their lives.
+I’m most grateful, however, for how my three adult sons have welcomed me into their lives.

 Though I transitioned fairly late in life at the age of 57, I had struggled for many years—not knowing why I felt the way I did.
 Like many transgender persons of my generation, it was not until I was forty years old when I first heard the word “transgender.’’
 This word did not come into use until the late 80s and early 90s.
-Up to that point I had “spiritualized” this internal conflict for which I had no explanation.
-As a devout Christian I struggled with guilt and believed that all her internal confusion was an attack from the devil.
+Up to that point, I had “spiritualized” this secret conflict for which I had no vocabulary.
+As a devout Christian, I struggled with guilt and believed all this internal confusion was an attack from the devil.
 Nevertheless, I beleive my faith helped me survive and kept me from self-harming and self-destructive behaviors, even if I often thought about death.

 In 1999, at the former Gender Clinic at Vancouver General Hospital (VGH), I was diagnosed with acute gender dysphoria and was offered assistance to transition medically and surgically.
 However, it took me nine years to act on the recommended treatment.
 I first had to reconcile my Christian beleifs to what the doctors had explained to me.
 I didn’t want to trample over my faith, but I also didn’t want to park my brain on the shelf.

-While it seemed as if my marriage, and my free-lance graphic design career were going to survive my transition from male to female, my wife and I divorced in 2011 and my business gradually all but dried up.
+While it seemed as if my marriage, and my free-lance graphic design career were going to survive my transition, my wife and I divorced in 2011 and my business gradually all but dried up.
 I now find myself severely underemployed, a fate lamentably shared by many transgender persons.
 It was in recent conversations with two of my ex-clients that my worst fears were confirmed—transitioning was the equivalent of committing career suicide.

 Though Vancouver’s progressive social scene offers one of the safest places for transgender persons to transition, the truth is that when it comes to employment and business, things are seen through a much narrower lens.
 Employers and clients worry about the optics of associating or working with a trans person; there is the fear the trans person will drive business away or make co-workers, clients and customers feel uncomfortable.
-And who wants to risk losing a client or a customer; or risk impacting the bottom line?
+Everybody worries about the bottom line; in the case of my clients, they found it easier to hire another designer who was not "radioative."

 Hoping to help make a difference in the lives of other transgender persons and their families, I recently completed a M.A. in Public and Pastoral Leadership at Vancouver School of Theology.
 As part of my degree, I did spiritual care (chaplaincy) training at VGH and also conducted a quantitative and qualitative study titled “Transgender Spirituality Pulse Survey 2015.”
 I have been asked by various church groups and denominations to share my findings and to speak about the implications for the church and communities of faith.
 I also share my findings in workshops and corresponds with pastors throughout North America who hope to help their congregations become welcoming, affirming and safe places for gender-variant people of all ages.